Home Care vs. Home Health

 Franchise Opportunities with Homewatch CareGivers

 There are various levels of care within the healthcare spectrum, ranging from companion care in a person’s own home to the highly complex acute care that hospitals provide.
-Home care services provided by Homewatch CareGivers® tend to be at the less complex end of the spectrum, medically speaking, but can range from companion care, which may involve helping individuals with medication reminders and meal preparation, to more complex personal care, which can include bathing and feeding assistance for those with feeding tubes or oxygen tanks.
+Homewatch CareGivers' local offices offer vital services like companion care, which may involve helping individuals with medication reminders and meal preparation, and complex personal care, which can include bathing and feeding assistance for those with feeding tubes or oxygen tanks.

 Want to know more about the services your business would provide as a Homewatch CareGivers franchise owner?
 Contact us today by filling out a request form for more information.